 - 1. Shall be an active full-time VRS Hybrid Plan member to be eligible. - 2.
 Waiting Period Employees shall be employed for one (1) continuous year of service as an active Hybrid Plan member with a single employer before receiving nonwork-related disability benefits.
 The County and Partner Agencies which have VRS employer codes different from the Division are considered separate employers for this benefit.
 If, for example, a County employee transfers to the Division, the one (1)-year waiting period will begin again.
 This waiting period is waived for a work-related disability.
-For work-related disabilities, the effective date of participation in the program for participating employees shall be their first day of employment or the effective date of their participation in the VRS Hybrid Plan, whichever is later. - 3.
-Elimination Period To satisfy the elimination period, an employee shall have an approved claim of total or partial disability which commences after any required waiting period and be unable to work more than 20 hours over seven (7) consecutive calendar days due to his/her total or partial disability. - a.
+For work-related disabilities, the effective date of participation in the program for participating employees shall be their first day of employment or the effective date of their participation in the VRS Hybrid Plan, whichever is later. - -Elimination Period - - - a.
 This elimination period is waived for a catastrophic condition or as the result of a major chronic condition. - b.
-The elimination period requirement may be met during non-contract/non-scheduled days (i.e. over the summer or winter break). - 4.
-IRP-STD runs concurrently with any other relevant benefits, including FMLA and Workers' Compensation.
-Receipt of other relevant benefits may offset IRP-STD benefits. - 5.
+The elimination period requirement may be met during non-contract/non-scheduled days (i.e. over the summer or winter break). - 2.-IRP-STD runs concurrently with any other relevant benefits, including FMLA and Workers' Compensation.
+Receipt of other relevant benefits may offset IRP-STD benefits. - 4. - 5.
 Once the waiting period and elimination period requirements have been met, VRS Hybrid Plan members are eligible for the IRP-STD benefit.
 However, the IRP-STD benefit is only available for when an employee would be actively working (i.e., during contract/scheduled workdays). - 6.
 IRP-STD benefits shall be payable for periods of: - a. total disability, - b. partial disability, - c. eligible maternity leave, or - d. periodic absences due to a major chronic condition

-E. IRP-STD Benefit Amount
+E. IRP-STD Benefit Amount-

-1. IRP-STD - Days of Income Replacement
+--IRP-STD - Days of Income Replacement 1.